nadahossamismail/plantiful/README.md

 <p align="center">Transform your home into a lush, green oasis with our app!
 Get personalized plant recommendations and expert care tips tailored to your local climate and season, making indoor gardening effortless and fun.</p>

 ## Installation
-To get started with Bookipedia, follow these steps:
+To get started with this project, follow these steps:

 1. **Clone the repository:**
     ```bash